 To summarize, you can repair the Sorry, there was a problem communicating with Netflix error by running an Internet speed test and troubleshooting network connectivity issues.

-Additionally, you can update your device drivers to the latest version, decrease the Netflix video quality, use the dedicated Netflix app instead of your web browser, and regularly use Windows Update.
+Are Netflix servers down right now?
+Here’s another thing to consider.
+Additionally, you can update your device drivers to the latest version, or decrease the Netflix video quality.

 Did we fail to mention something important?
-How did you manage to fix the Netflix communication issue on your Windows 10 computer?
+How did you manage to fix the Netflix communication issue on your computer?
 Let us know in the comment section below.